kapil27/red-hat-ai-examples/examples/knowledge-tuning/03_Knowledge_Generation/03_Knowledge_Generation_README.md

 ## Knowledge generation and expanding seed dataset into Q&A

-This module expands the curated seed examples produced in the previous step into a larger set of Q&A pairs using LLMs and local utilities.
-It can be used to produce synthetic training examples or to augment existing datasets.
+This module expands the curated seed examples produced in the previous step into a larger set of Q&A pairs by using a Large Language Model (LLM) and local utilities.

 ![Knowledge Generation Flow Diagram](../../../assets/usecase/knowledge-tuning/Knowledge%20Genertaion.png)